-As required by ACHC Accreditation Standards, accredited organizations must provide ACHC's telephone number to their residents as part of their resident informational material for purposes of reporting complaints.
-If complaints cannot be resolved through the organization's complaint process, residents may file complaints with ACHC.
-These complaints should identify facts or circumstances that relate to each complaint.
+As required by ACHC Accreditation Standards, accredited organizations must provide ACHC's telephone number to their clients/patients as part of their patient informational material for purposes of reporting a complaint.
+If complaints cannot be resolved through the organization's complaint process, patients may file a complaint with ACHC.
+These complaints should identify facts or circumstances that relate to the complaint.
 ACHC documents and investigates all complaints/allegations received against currently accredited organizations.
-ACHC follows CMS Complaint Procedure guidelines for conducting investigations, and records of complaints are maintained.
+ACHC follows CMS Complaint Procedure guidelines for conducting investigations and records of complaints are maintained.
 ACHC will investigate and maintain records on complaints from any source when an ACHC-accredited organization appears to be out of compliance with its ACHC Accreditation Standards.